Zingle/ios-sdk/README.md

 ### Integrated UI

-In addition to the standard API conveniences, the iOS SDK also provides an easy to use User Interface to automate the conversation between a contact and a service.
-The UI is fully customizeable to your needs.
+In addition to the standard API conveniences, the iOS SDK also provides an easy to use User Interface to automate the conversation between a Contact and a Service.
+The UI is fully customizeable to your needs, and can be used on behalf of the Contact, or on behalf of the Zingle Service.

 ![](https://github.com/Zingle/ios-sdk/blob/master/files/message_layout.png)

 ### Zingle Object Model